tanhakabir/WW84-Python-Lessons/site/quiz.md

 # **Super Quiz inspired by WONDER WOMAN 1984, coming to theaters**

-## The (computer) science behind Wonder Woman’s personality quiz
+## The (computer) science behind a personality quiz
 Have you ever taken a personality quiz?
-You answer a series of multiple choice questions and find out things like...
+You answer a series of multiple-choice questions and find out things like...
 "What type of emoji are you?"

-Well, let's help make a new personality quiz for Wonder Woman 1984: ***Which Wonder Woman Character are you?***
+Well, let's help make a new personality quiz for Wonder Woman 1984: ***Which WONDER WOMAN 1984 Character are you most like?***

 *No prior background in computer science or Python is assumed.*